How to Become an Applied Behavior Analyst in Kentucky

 Step 3.
 Pass the BCBA® Examination

-Once you have an appropriate graduate degree and fulfill the experience requirement you will be eligible to take the BCBA® examination.
+Once you have earned an appropriate graduate degree, completed the required graduate-level coursework in behavior analysis, and fulfilled the fieldwork requirements, you will be eligible to take the BCBA® examination.

 Board Certified Behavioral Analyst (BCBA®) Exam Content